NHeoShadow/obsidian-vault/All Notes/ReSA MAS 02.md

 		- costs that shall be incurred in the **future**; **and**
 			- Costs that were already incurred are *sunk costs*
 		- costs should be different between the alternatives.
+	- Relevant Costing can only handle one (1) constraint.
+If there are multiple constraints, then the appropriate method would be **linear programming**.
 	- *Variable Costs* are relevant costs.
 	- Sub-categories:
 		- Make or Buy